COVID-19 numbers explained: Did lockdown made an impact to slowdown the spread of coronavirus?

 It took 64 days for COVID-19 cases in India to touch 1 lakh mark from100

-Odisha is also witnessing a surge due to infections detected in large number of migrant workers returning to their homes.
+Odisha is also witnessing a surge due to infections detected in a large number of migrant workers returning to their homes.
 Tamil Nadu has passed Gujarat to become the state with the second-highest caseload in the country.